microsoft/adfsWebCustomization/centeredUi/README.md

 The JavaScript we provide out-of-the-box does not provide two key features you may want.

-1. The JavaScript only works for English deployments.
-If you wish to have your pages work under other languages, you will need to follow the steps below in ```Supporting Non-English Languages```
+1. The JavaScript works for deployments in most major languages.
+However, if you wish to have your pages work under other languages, you will need to follow the steps below in ```Supporting Non-English Languages```

 2. The new paginated sign in contains a user avatar image.
 By default, this image is a standard empty user avatar (shown below).
 To support user avatar lookup, you will need to follow the steps below in ```Supporting User Avatar Lookup```